-All our defences are now up across various parts of the vineyard.
+All our defences against the vineyard frost are now up across various parts of the vineyard.
 There is nothing more we can do.
 I walk to the top of the hill.

 Across the valley, looking eastwards, the faint pink light that had earlier smudged the black silhouette of the treeline is now a blazing orange.
 When the sun finally rises it catches the delicate layers of smoke that lie across the valley floor, turning them to shades of angry red and black.

 It is hard to imagine a scene at once more beautiful and lethal.